GeoscienceAustralia/galileoQC/docs/source/methods.md

 Errors in the line number, flight number, fiducial, latitude, or any channel at all are possible and can often be easily seen in an image.
 Accordingly, `grid_n_image()` is provided to interpolate every named channel to a regular grid and image it to the Jupyter-lab notebook.

-The work is all done by calls to `GMT` via the Python `pyGMT` package after some pre-work.
+The work is all done by calls to the SciPy `griddata` function (after some pre-work).

 Channels (for example, line number, flight number, day of year) might vary between lines but be constant along a line.
 Others might vary at a constant rate along a line but change dramatically between lines flown on different days or in different directions.
 And some might change sign depending on line direction (bearing, velocity, Eotvos correction).